amille90/osticket-prereqs/README.md

 <img src="https://i.imgur.com/YeDJ4Vy.png"/>
 </p>
 <p>
-Go the home menu of the osticket-vm remote desktop and type in Control Panel.
+Go to the home menu of the osticket-vm remote desktop and type in Control Panel.
 Click on and open it.
 The control panel is where IIS and CGI will be installed and enabled.
 </p>
 <br />
 Step 21: